-At Wagada HQ we pride ourselves at being at the forefront of knowledge in the SEO industry.
+At Wagada HQ, our award-winning team pride themselves on being at the forefront of knowledge in the SEO industry.
 We’ve always got our ear to the ground to find out about the latest changes and improvements that our clients could make to ensure that they are always at the top of the search engine results.
 We recently attended an SEO conference where there was a lot of excitement around the increasing importance of local search and the impact that this is going to have on businesses in the future.

 Local search refers to the way that Google refines your search results based on your location.
 This means that two people typing the same search terms will get different results depending on where they live.
 This is because the search engines want to provide the websites that will be of most relevance to the individual user.
 The search engines are now so refined that they can also take your search history into consideration, and therefore if you have previously looked for a particular restaurant they show higher in your listings than other restaurants would do.